 - Implementation of the code of conduct and ethics.

-Key qualifications and Experience
+Key Qualifications and Experience

 - Be admitted to the Roll as an Advocate of the High Court of Kenya;

-- Valid Practicing Certificates;
+- Have a Valid Practicing Certificate; and

-- Good communication and interpersonal skills; and
+- Have Good communication and interpersonal skills.

 Kenya Airports Authority